JetBrains/amper/docs/Usage.md

 Invoke-WebRequest -Uri https://packages.jetbrains.team/maven/p/amper/amper/org/jetbrains/amper/cli/0.4.0-dev-635/cli-0.4.0-dev-635-wrapper.bat?download=true -OutFile amper.bat
 ```

-Alternatively, you can use any other method to download the wrapper script from the Maven repository, as long as you
+Alternatively, you can use any other method to download the script from the Maven repository, as long as you
 save it with the correct name and extension.

 After that, run the Amper script to explore what is possible using Amper CLI: